 The Journal of Undergraduate Reports in Physics (JURP) is a peer-reviewed publication of the society of Physics Students comprised of research, outreach, and scholarly reporting.

-JURP provides exposure for SPS members conducting physics research while also highlighting SPS members' participation in SPS programs, awards, and outreach.
+JURP provides exposure for SPS members conducting physics and astronomy research while also supporting faculty who conduct undergraduate research and scholarship through peer-reviewed publication.